adam-p/markdown-here/README.md

 * Support images embedded in the Markdown (like, not hand-rolled image tags)?
 That will certainly deviate from straight Markdown, but maybe okay.

-* Retrict domains for both Chrome and Firefox to just Gmail+Hotmail+Yahoo.
-Having the extension be loaded on all domains is pretty dumb (basically just a debug tool so I can see where else it can be used -- but it shouldn't stay like that).
-  * *Update*: Tried and failed to get this working in Chrome.
-Also, getting Chrome to only show the menuitem when in a compose element.
-Capturing contextmenu and mousedown events is difficult in dynamically created iframes.
-Firefox is only showing the element when in a compose element, so that's good enough there for now.

 ## Credits

 *Markdown Here* was coded on the shoulders of giants.